Kamaruzaman Sjam

-Kamaruzaman Sjam (30 April 1924 - 30 September 1986), also known as Kamarusaman bin Achmad Mubaidah and Sjam, was a key member of the Communist Party of Indonesia who was executed for his part in the 1965 coup attempt known as the 30 September Movement.
+Kamaruzaman Sjam (30 April 1924 - 30 September 1986), also known as Kamarusaman bin Achmad Mubaidah and Sjam, was a key member of the Communist Party of Indonesia or the PKI who was executed for his part in the 1965 coup attempt known as the 30 September Movement.

 Early life

 According to his courtroom testimony at his trial for involvement in the 30 September Movement, Sjam was born in Tuban, East Java in 1924.
 He was a descendant of Arab traders who settled on Java's north coast.
 He attended elementary school, high school and then an agronomy school in Surabaya.
 The agronomy school was closed down when Japanese invaded the Dutch East Indies in 1942.
 Sjam abandoned his studies before graduating and went to Yogyakarta, where he attended business school.
 He was a member of the Pathuk group of youths resisting the Japanese around the Pathuk district of Yogyakarta.
 He participated in an attack on the main Japanese government office in Yogyakarta in September 1945 when his group lowered the Japanese flag and raised the red and white Indonesian flag.